Do you find articles like this useful? We'd love some feedback so we can continue to improve our content. Let us know your thoughts.

 Algorand also relies on Paul Milgrom, winner of the 2020 Nobel Prize in Economics, as an Economic Advisor.

 Benefits of Algorand

-Security: On Algorand, block validators are widely distributed across the network, making it more difficult for malicious actors to plan ahead and attack potential accounts / wallets.
+On the Algorand blockchain, block validators are widely distributed across the network, making it more difficult for malicious actors to plan ahead and potentially attack accounts or wallets.
 Since only 1 ALGO coin is needed to certify new blocks, this drastically increases the pool of potential validators, making it nearly impossible for hackers to know which user to corrupt.
 With this minuscule probability of any given user being chosen as a validator, being selected once does little to tip off would-be hackers from attacking the correct account in the future.

 Who is building on Algorand?

 With their easy scaling solutions and open, public, and permissionless blockchain, Algorand is attracting a diverse range of projects to their network.

 Algorand’s main focus is working with regulated DeFi projects, bridging the worlds of traditional and digital finance.
 In addition to partnering with formal entities such as governments and central banks, Algorand is also home to a range of projects from digital securities exchanges, music royalties marketplaces, as well as serving as the hub for the hemp industry’s blockchain, among many others.

 The Algorand Foundation awards grants to developers who are building the next cutting-edge apps on the platform.

 Where to buy Algorand

 $ALGO is Algorand’s native token.
 If you own ALGO you can use it to participate in smart contracts on the blockchain, stake it to earn interest and rewards, or send it to another wallet.